 Divided by the spectacular Harenna escarpment, Bale National Park contains a rich diversity of habitat, the result of the great variations in altitude and topography.
 Habitats include juniper and Hagenia woods around Dinsho and Goba, the bleak Sanetti Plateau for Afro-alpine moorlands and alpine meadows seasonally coloured with abundant wildflowers.

-Among the endemic mammals present are Mountain Nyala and Simien or Ethiopian Wolf (the world's rarest canid).
-A visit to Gaysay or the Sanetti Plateau should ensure sightings of both these mammals.
+Among the endemic mammals present are the endangered Mountain Nyala and the iconic Ethiopian Wolf (the world's rarest canid).
+A visit to Dinsho for the antelopes and the Sanetti Plateau for the wolves, is usually successful in revealing these mammals.
 Other endemics are Menelik's Bushbuck and the Giant mole-rat.
 Serval, golden jackal and white-tailed mongoose are among the carnivores inhabiting the area.
-Three species of monkey may also be seen.

 Read more about Bale Mountains